 All grades will be posted on Canvas.
 Weekly assignments typically will be graded within one week of when they are due; exams will also be graded within approximately one week, and essays will be graded within approximately two weeks of when they are due.
 Quiz grades will usually be released within one day of their due dates.
 For written assignments, always be sure to review the grading rubric and any comments I provide, both of which you can view on the Grades page in Canvas.
 The rubrics and my comments are intended to help you continually improve throughout the semester.
-If you ever have any questions about a grade, you can address your concerns to me in writing (via email) with reference to the instructions and rubric for the assignment within one week of when the grades for that assignment are posted.
-Important notes on guizzes and exams:
+If you ever have any questions about a grade, you can address your concerns to me in writing via email (not as a comment below my grading feedback, which I may or may not see) with reference to the instructions and rubric for the assignment within one week of when the grades for that assignment are posted.
+Important notes on quizzes and exams:

 Any information from the readings is fair game for exams and quizzes, whether or not it is explicitly covered in class.
-Also note that the lectures will sometimes introduce material not covered in the textbook or other readings, so good note taking and engagement with the lecture material is key to your success in this class.
+Also note that the lectures will sometimes introduce material not covered in the textbook or other readings, so good note taking is key to your success in this class.
 Review sheets will be posted in advance of the exams, and prior to that, important concepts, theories, and key points for each broad topic will be included as a list on the "Overview" page in the weekly modules in Canvas, so you'll be aware of the especially important information to focus on as you read and take notes.
-The weekly quizzes cover the readings, Powerpoint slides, and lectures for each week; they are not cumulative.
+The quizzes cover the readings, Powerpoint slides, and lectures for each topic; they are not cumulative.
 They emphasize key terms (specific concepts, theories, etc.) and their application.
 Quizzes and exams are open-note and open-book, but they will be timed, so you must be well prepared for them and pace yourself while taking them in order to do well.
 Their intended purpose is to make sure you understand the assigned readings, lectures, videos, etc., so you need to fully engage with those course materials, taking notes as you read, listen, and watch.
-You may not consult with anyone while taking a quiz or exam; your answers must be your own.
+You may not consult with anyone or use any sources of information other than course materials while taking a quiz or exam; your answers must be your own.
 Evaluation criteria: